Brain and spine cancer

-- Radiotherapy at Guy’s & St Thomas’ or Maidstone, depending on where you live.
+- Radiotherapy at Guy’s Cancer Centre, or the Kent Cancer Centre in Maidstone, depending on where you live.

-- Radiosurgery - a targeted form of radiotherapy - at Bart's Hospital or another healthcare provider
+- Radiosurgery - a targeted form of radiotherapy - at St Bartholomew’s Hospital or Cromwell Hospital

-- Chemotherapy at Guy’s & St Thomas’ or Maidstone, depending on where you live.
+- Chemotherapy at Guy’s and St Thomas’ or Maidstone, depending on where you live.